-The FTC announced updates to the COPPA rules on January 16, 2025, further requiring covered operators to:
+The FTC announced updates to the COPPA Rule on January 16, 2025, and published them in the Federal Register on April 22, 2025, setting an effective date of June 23, 2025.
+The updated rule further requires covered operators to:

-- At minimum, develop, implement, and maintain a specified WISP containing safeguards that are appropriate to: - the sensitivity of the children's personal information they collect; - the operator's size and complexity; - and the nature and scope of their activities. - Before allowing other operators, service providers, or other third parties to collect children's personal information on their behalf or releasing it to them: - take reasonable steps to ensure the other entity can maintain its confidentiality, security, and integrity; and - obtain written assurances from them that they will do so.
+- At minimum, develop, implement, and maintain a specified WISP containing safeguards that are appropriate to: - the sensitivity of the children's personal information they collect; - the operator's size and complexity; and - the nature and scope of their activities. - Before allowing other operators, service providers, or other third parties to collect children's personal information on their behalf or releasing it to them: - take reasonable steps to ensure the other entity can maintain its confidentiality, security, and integrity; and - obtain written assurances from them that they will do so.